bjensen91/AutoTask-Slackbot/README.md

 drag your desired scripts into the slackbot/slackbot/plugin folder located where python installs you modules.
 Alternatively you may clone or download https://github.com/lins05/slackbot and put them into your plugins folder there.
 (optional) replace the default "dispatcher.py" with the one provided to allow each slackbot reply to be placed in its own thread as opposed to a general message.
 I find it to be much better.

+execute the bot!

+cd into the slackbot folder then...

+python slackbot/run.py (or for windows) python slackbot\run.py

 If you have any questions DO NOT HESITATE TO EMAIL ME, this is an EXCELLENT first coding project, or fisrt python project.
 I will do my absolute best to anwser ANY question, related to this project or otherwise.

 These plugins (once configured) will do a variety of AutoTask related funcitons...